AmmarAkran/LidarPartitioner/README.md

 Lidar-Partitioner is a novel tool that enables the partitioning of lidar data by dividing it into several chunks with somewhat the same sizes.

+## Lidar algorithms
+We applied two algorithms to check the correctness of the partitioning and to measure what is the optimal partition size of lidar data.

 ## Additional resources

 * [PDAL: Point cloud Data Abstraction Library](https://pdal.io/PDAL.pdf)